Inline Skating Tricks for Beginners

 Start slowly and increase your pace as your confidence grows.
 To jump the right way, start blading normally.

-Find a crack or something and start practicing.
+Find a crack or something on a flat smooth surface and start practicing.
 Now, jump as you normally do.
 As you jump, your arms will go up, but don’t let them rise past your chin.
 Otherwise, you’ll start losing your balance.

-Note that both feet should leave the ground at once.
+Note that both feet should leave the ground at once, and the same goes for when landing.
 Once you’re airborne, you need to plan your landing.
 You want to land with both feet striking the ground at the same time.

 And when your feet touch the ground, you want to sink to absorb the impact from the jump.
 Meanwhile, your arms stay stretched out to the front — diagonal to the ground.